php-curl-class/php-curl-class/TROUBLESHOOTING.md

 $request_headers = curl_getinfo($ch, CURLINFO_HEADER_OUT);
 ```

-### Ensure you have the latest composer version installed
+### Ensure you have the latest version of composer installed

 ```bash
 $ composer self-update